 Portrait of Anna-Maria de Camudio

-Van Dyck painted a now-lost knee-length version of this composition, dated 1630, which was previously in the Arenberg Collection.
-Infrared reflectography of the present version has revealed significant revisions to the sitter’s costume, most notably showing a different, earlier type of collar.
-In the finished state, further subtle differences, particularly in the jewellery, can be observed.
+Van Dyck painted a now-lost knee-length version of this composition, dated 1630 and formerly in the Arenberg Collection.
+Infrared reflectography of the present painting reveals significant revisions to the sitter’s costume, notably an earlier, more elaborate collar that was later replaced with a flatter lace design.
+Additional subtle differences, particularly in the jewellery, are visible in the final composition.